 The Core Transfer Curriculum comprises 42 hours of the 64-hour AA degree.
 Courses listed below are recognized as part of the state’s general education CORE 42 transfer curriculum and are guaranteed to transfer to Missouri public colleges and universities.
 Students who complete the entire 42-hour block will have fulfilled all lower-level general education requirements (excludes professional programs) at Missouri public institutions.

 The CORE 42 includes 42 hours of general education courses across five knowledge areas.
-These knowledge areas are designed to provide you with the foundational skills and competencies if valuing, managing information, communicating, and higher-order thinking.
-The five knowledge areas with credit hour requirement are:
+These knowledge areas are designed to provide you with the foundational skills and competencies of valuing, managing information, communicating, and higher-order thinking.
+The five knowledge areas with credit hour requirements are:

 - • Communications

 - 9 hours

 - • Biological and Physical Sciences (Natural Sciences)

 - 7 hours

 Students must select Core 42 courses to fulfill any remaining hours in the core transfer curriculum.